 - (1) Press the [MENU] key to enter the menu. - (2) Use the numerical keypad to enter the number of the menu item. - (3) To enter the menu item, press [MENU] the key. - (4) For entering the desired parameter you have two options: - a) Use the arrow keys as we did in the previous section; or - b) Use the numerical keypad to enter the numerical short-cut code. - (5) And just as in the previous section; - a) To confirm your selection, press and it will save your setting and bring you back to the main menu. - b) To cancel your changes, press and it will reset that menu item and bring you out of the menu entirely. - (6) To exit out of the menu at any time, press the key. - (7) All further examples and procedures in this manual will use the numerical menu short-cuts. - [MENU] + 1: Quick access to Banks selection, up to 10 banks are stored, each bank stores 100 channels; - [MENU] + 2: Quickly enter the Scan Settings.
-You will be able to set the VFO frequency range, Scan mode, Scan Sub-Code, Scan Memory; - [MENU] + 3: Quickly enter the Radio settings (general settings of the radio); - [MENU] + 4: Quickly enter GNSS position system settings (GNSS switch, time zone setting, position mode setting) - [MENU] + 5: Quick access to Program Channel (Alias, TX and RX Frequency, TX Power, Bandwidth, Display mode, Channel Memory and Channel delete);
+You will be able to set the VFO frequency range, Scan mode, Scan Sub-Code, Scan Memory; - [MENU] + 3: Turn Wireless Cps on or off to enable or disable Wireless Cps of the radio. - [MENU] + 4: Quickly enter the Radio settings (general settings of the radio); - [MENU] + 5: Quick access to Program Channel (Alias, TX and RX Frequency, TX Power, Bandwidth, Display mode, Channel Memory and

+Channel delete);

-[MENU] + 6: Quickly query the radio information (ANI ID, Firmware version, Hardware version);
+[MENU] + 6: Quickly query the radio information (ANI-ID, Firmware version, Hardware version);